 - (a) During the 2013-14 academic year, 297,617 children and youth enrolled in local educational agencies in California were identified as homeless, as defined by the federal McKinney-Vento Homeless Assistance Act (42 U.S.C.
 Sec.
-11301 et sec.).
-This population is several times more than that of any other state in the nation and equates to one homeless student in every classroom. - (b) The federal definition of homelessness is used by all public schools in the United States, the Head Start program, and special education, child nutrition, and other federal family and youth programs.
-It includes children and youth who lack a fixed, regular, and adequate nighttime residence, including those who live in shelters, transitional housing, cars, campgrounds, motels, or who share the housing of others temporarily due to loss of housing, economic hardship, or similar reasons. - (c) A significant barrier to success faced by homeless children and youth is access to basic materials including school supplies, shoes, hygienic and dental products, and other basic necessities.
-This and the accompanying low self-esteem lead to absenteeism and truancy, which prevents homeless youth from obtaining the education that is both their legal right and their best opportunity to escape poverty. - (d) According to numerous homeless liaisons throughout California that represent more than 70 percent of California's homeless children and youth, the overwhelming majority of this population does not have their basic material needs met.
+11301 et seq.).
+This population is several times more than that of any other state in the nation and equates to one homeless student in every classroom. - (b) This federal definition of homelessness is used by all public schools in the United States, the Head Start program, and special education, child nutrition, and other federal family and youth programs.
+It includes children and youth who lack a fixed, regular, and adequate nighttime residence, including those who live in shelters, transitional housing, ears, campgrounds, motels, or who share the housing of others temporarily due to loss of housing, economic hardship, or similar reasons. - (c) A significant barrier to success faced by homeless children and youth is access to basic materials including school supplies, shoes, hygienic and dental products, and other basic necessities.

-3 SB 636
+-3- SB 636